Metal casting simulation: Principles of casting simulation

-The production of casting is one of the most complex and multifaceted processes in metallurgy, requiring careful control and an understanding of a multitude of physical and chemical phenomena.
-To effectively manage this process and ensure the high quality of the final products, it is essential to have a deep understanding of the interaction of the various casting parameters.
-In this context, the mathematical modeling of casting acts as a critically important scientific tool, allowing for detailed analysis and optimization of the casting process based on mathematical principles.
+Casting is a complex process in metallurgy that involves the interaction of multiple chemical and physical phenomena.
+Effective control of casting operations requires an understanding of process parameters such as flow, temperature and solidification.
+Mathematical modeling of casting is widely used to perform detailed analysis and optimization of the casting process.

 Mathematical modeling of casting is a complex process that involves the formulation and solution of mathematical equations that describe physical phenomena such as thermal conductivity, fluid dynamics, phase transformations, among others.
 To solve these equations, various numerical analysis methods are applied, among which the finite element method (FEM), finite difference method (FDM), and finite volume method (FVM) hold a special place.
 Each of these methods has its particular characteristics and is applied depending on the specific modeling tasks and the requirements for precision and efficiency in the calculations.

 Finite difference method (FDM): This method is based on differential equations of heat and mass transfer, which are approximated using finite difference relationships.
 The advantage of the FDM is its simplicity and the ability to simplify the solution of multidimensional problems.
 However, the method has limitations in modeling the boundaries of complex areas and performs poorly for castings with thin walls.

 The finite element method and Finite volume method (FVM): Both methods are based on integral equations of heat and mass transfer.
 They provide a good approximation of the boundaries and allow the use of elements with different discretizations.
 The main drawbacks are the need for a finite element generator, the complexity of the equations, and large requirements for memory and time resources.

 Modifications of the FVM: These methods attempt to combine the simplicity of the FDM with a good approximation of the boundaries of the FEM.
 They have the potential to improve the approximation of boundaries between different materials and phases.

 The analysis of different methods of mathematical modeling of casting processes shows that the finite element method is one of the most reliable and optimal approaches for casting simulation.
 Despite higher computational resource requirements and complexity in implementation compared to the finite difference method and finite volume method, the FEM provides high accuracy in modeling boundaries, complex geometries, and temperature fields, which is critically important for predicting defects in castings and optimizing casting processes.